How to Make a Notion Page Private: Restrict Access and Safeguard Sensitive Information

 To further protect sensitive data in Notion, consider these best practices:

-4. Regularly backup your data.
-Notion maintains robust backups, but it’s wise to periodically export your pages or databases and store them independently to prevent accidental data loss.
+While Notion maintains robust backups, it is wise to periodically export your pages or databases and store them independently to prevent accidental data loss.

-By leveraging these access control features and security tips, you can safeguard your sensitive information effectively in Notion.
-Stay vigilant about who has access, update permissions periodically, and use available security features to ensure your valuable content remains protected.
+By leveraging these access control features and security practices, you can effectively safeguard your sensitive information in Notion.
+Stay vigilant about who has access, update permissions periodically, and make use of all available security features to ensure that your valuable content remains protected.